Skip to main content

 Step 2: install dependencies

-1. Run the command to install system dependencies:
+1. Install system dependencies:

-1. Run the command to install Poetry with the official installer:
+1. Install Poetry with the official installer:

 curl -sSL https://install.python-poetry.org | python3 -

-1. Run the command to change the working directory (the one you chose to store the application) to its child hathor-core:
+2. Change the working directory (the one you chose to store the application) to its child hathor-core:

 cd hathor-core